‘Boil water’ advisory lifted in Charlotte following massive water main break - NewsBreak

 ‘Boil water’ advisory lifted in Charlotte following massive water main break

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – A ‘boil water’ advisory has been lifted in Charlotte following a water main break of historic proportions that occurred earlier this week, Charlotte Water announced Wednesday morning.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – A ‘boil water’ advisory has been lifted in Charlotte following a water main break of historic proportions that occurred earlier this week, Charlotte Water announced Wednesday.

 “Charlotte Water customers can use drinking water as normal,” the department announced via Twitter.
 Test results confirmed the water had met all water quality standards.

-Crews closed valves to isolate the break and began the process of restoring service to several impacted zip codes.
+Crews closed valves to isolate the break and began the process of restoring service to several impacted zip codes this week.
 Charlotte Water had anticipated the system to return to normal over 24 to 48 hours.

 For the latest news, weather, sports, and streaming video, head to FOX 46 Charlotte.